Funeral vs Cremation – Pros & Cons You Should Consider

 There are two important choices you need to make.
 When someone passes on, they are either given a funeral with a traditional burial or a cremation.
 The best part about the options is that both are completely respectful and dignified.
 No matter what you choose for a family member or for yourself in the future, you know that either option is valid.
 There are no concrete right or wrong answers – the decision is yours.
-If you are making choice on behalf of another person, you have to decide what’s right for your family and the specific situation at hand.
+If you are making a choice on behalf of another person, you have to decide what’s right for your family and the specific situation at hand.
 As is true with any major decision, there are pros and cons for funerals and cremations.
 Consider them with care as you move forward with planning final services in advance for yourself or for a loved one who has recently passed away.

 The Cost Consideration

-While you want to give your loved one a final service to honor their memory above all else, the cost is always going to be a consideration.
+While you want to give your loved one a final service to honour their memory above all else, the cost is always going to be a consideration.
 Some people leave funds for their funeral or take out funeral insurance and specify exactly what they want (i.e. their “wishes”).
-In those cases, the decisions are easy and the costs are covered.
+In those cases, the decisions are easy, and the costs are covered.
 Yet, that is not always how things turn out because the cost is an important consideration.
-The average funeral cost in Australia ranges from $4,000 all the way up to $15,000 and not every family has that much money to spare.
+The average funeral cost in Australia ranges from $4,000 all the way up to $15,000, and not every family has that much money to spare.

 In relation to expenses, traditional funerals have many negatives.
 They are more expensive than a cremation for a number of reasons.
-First, funerals have a lot more products and services involved that you have to purchase.
+First, funerals have a lot more products and services involved than you have to purchase.
 You might need to embalm your loved one, for example, and you will need to buy a casket.
 You will have to purchase a burial plot in the cemetery and a headstone to mark your loved one’s grave.
-The list goes on and on and none of those products or services are inexpensive.
+The list goes on and on, and none of those products or services are inexpensive.
 Second, having a visitation and a funeral service for your loved one also costs extra money.
 You will most likely purchase flowers, pay someone to preside over the service, be in need of a hearse for transportation, and so on.
-When you look at individual costs, the overall cost for a funeral adds up to a large amount when everything is complete.
+When you look at individual costs, the overall cost of a funeral adds up to a large amount when everything is complete.